Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Physical deformations

 Consider a conformal theory $P$ deformed by a relevant operator $\cR$ with parameters $\{m_i\}$ which leads to the splitting of the initial singularity of theory $P$.
 Say that one of the resultant singularities is associated to an IR fixed point $R_1$ at which a further relevant deformation $\cS$ with parameters $\{m'_a\}$ is turned on.
 The above property then says that there is a near deformation of the CB of $P$ by $\{m_i\}\cup\{m'_a\}$ which leads to the same near deformation of the $R_1$ CB geometry as would be obtained by turning on $\cS$ at $R_1$.
 To exclude possibility (ii) we need to show that $\cS$ cannot be a dangerously irrelevant operator.
 Dangerously irrelevant operators, as we discussed in section \ref{sec:RGflows}, deform the Coulomb branch in a very distinctive manner, that is by deforming at the same time the near and the far region.
 There is nothing that ``forces" the near deformation of $R_1$ by $\cS$ to be accompanied by a far deformation, and therefore $\cS$ cannot associated to a dangerously irrelevant operator at $P$.
 In other words, the absence of obstructions to extending near deformations of SK geometries leads to the picture of $\cN=2$ RG flows given in figure \ref{fig:RG2}a and not the one given in figure \ref{fig:RG2}b.
 This is evidence for our main ``safely irrelevant" conjecture:

 We will see that this conjecture dramatically constrains the possible physical deformations of the scale-invariant Kodaira singularities, nearly restricting it to the set of conformal field theories already known from RG flows and S-dualities of lagrangian theories.
 This in itself can be interpreted as a kind of evidence for the correctness of the conjecture.
-It would be interesting to analyze higher-rank lagrangian and S-class theories to test this conjecture.\footnote{Note that examples of $\cN=1$ flows with dangerously irrelevant operators are found in \cite{Gukov:2015qea}.}
+It would be interesting to analyze higher-rank lagrangian and class $\cS$ theories to test this conjecture.\footnote{Note that examples of $\cN=1$ flows with dangerously irrelevant operators are found in \cite{Gukov:2015qea} while the analysis of $\N=2$ flows is consistent with our safely irrelevant conjecture.}

 Accepting this conjecture, we are constrained to possibility (i) above, which says that we should only consider as physical a deformation which is ``complete" or ``non-extendable", i.e., only if all of its resultant IR singularities are theories that admit no further deformations.
 The IR singularities can only be one of the Kodaira singularities shown in table \ref{Table:Kodaira}.
 Which of these can correspond to theories which admit no further deformation?